Q. What is a charter school?

 A. Charter schools are tuition free for families.
 A charter school receives funding from the school districts where its students reside.
 Typically, 75-80% of the student's home school district's per-pupil allotment follows the student from the home district to the charter school.
 This means that charter schools operate with less public funding than traditional public schools.
 Additionally, charter schools must fund facilities (a lease or purchase) from their operating budget, as opposed to raising taxes.
 Fundraising is a significant component of Collegium’s Home and School Association.

 Q. Who granted Collegium's charter and when was it granted?

 A. Collegium's charter was first granted on Sept.
 29, 1999 and Collegium began operations with the 1999-2000 school year.
 Collegium’s charter has been continually renewed by the West Chester Area School District and is currently valid until February 28, 2017.
 The current renewal, a five-year renewal, is the longest renewal period permitted by the Pennsylvania Charter School Law.

 Q. What is Collegium Charter School’s mission statement?

-A. The Collegium Community will work tirelessly to ensure the brightest possible futures for our students, to nurture them, to empower them to recognize in themselves uniqueness and talent, to instill in them a firm academic foundation, critical thinking, and respect for diversity, to foster in them scholarship and responsibility, and to develop in them the desire for a lifetime filled with optimism, generosity, character, and confidence.
-Our goal will continually be to prepare each student for the rigors of college life, and to hold our students and ourselves accountable for our mutual success.
+A. The Collegium Charter School Community will work tirelessly to ensure the brightest possible futures for our students, to nurture them, to empower them to recognize in themselves uniqueness and talent, to instill in them a firm academic foundation, critical thinking, and respect for diversity, to foster in them scholarship and responsibility, and to develop in them the desire for a lifetime filled with optimism, generosity, character, and confidence.
+Our goal will continually be to prepare each student for the rigors of college life, and to hold ourselves and our students accountable for our mutual success.

 Q. Who can attend Collegium Charter School?